 - One-pan comfort: Everything finishes together in the skillet.

-- Excellent with sides: Mashed potatoes, noodles, or bread all fit naturally.
+- Excellent with sides: Mashed potatoes, buttered noodles, or polenta all fit naturally.

 What You'll Need & Why